 We want Corringham IMC to be a space for the community, so we’ll be opening up rooms for local community groups to use during the evenings and weekends.

-Building work at Corringham IMC began in January and the centre is due to open in spring 2022.
+Building work at Corringham IMC began in January and the centre is due to open in late 2022.

 After a thorough tender process, Neilcott Construction was chosen as the building contractors, and all the organisations within the Better Care Together Thurrock partnership are working really closely with them to ensure this is a safe project with as minimal disruption to the community as possible.